Mrittick/Payerpath/README.md

 # Veradigm Payerpath Concept App

-This repository contains the Vercel-ready concept application for the Veradigm Payerpath dashboard.
+This repository contains the Vercel-ready source code for the Veradigm Payerpath Concept app, based on the Merces Design System.

 ## Overview
 - **Routing**: Configured as a Single Page Application (SPA) without hash-based URLs.